2.05 - Programming and Partnership Policy

 Programming and Partnership Policy

-The Library supports its mission of connecting people to information, experiences, and services that enhance their quality of life so our community can learn, enjoy, and thrive by developing and presenting programs that provide additional opportunities for information, learning, and entertainment.
+The Library supports its mission to champion discovery, build connections, and strengthen community by developing and presenting programs that provide additional opportunities for information, learning, and entertainment.

 Programming is an integral component of library service that: